scmschmidt/trento_checks_for_supportconfig/README.md

     - copies relevant extracted files into the rootfs,
     - copies the command replacements from `sc/` into the roots,
     - creates sbd header dumps from `ha.txt`,
-    - creates and installs empty dummy RPM packages with the version info from `rpm.txt` for selected packages
+    - creates and installs empty RPM packages with the version info from `rpm.txt` for selected packages
     - and finally starts the `trento-agent`.

 For each container an entry must be present in `.container_def`.
 The file contains comments explaining the details.